citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 The resmon command will open the resource monitor.
 The resource monitor monitors the CPU usage and memory usage for each resource and shows this in a nice overview.
 Comes in handy when you encounter performance issues during gameplay.

+Note: to use `resmon` you have to either be running a Canary build or add `+set moo 31337` to your FiveM shortcut.

 Usage: `resmon <true|false>`

 ### save_gta_cache